massimocannas/Of-Earth-Crina-Saad/README.md

 The collection **Of Earth** was first published in 2015 in the [*eudia*](https://www.eudia.org/poetry-crina-bondre-ardelean-of-earth/) yearbook.

-I warmly thank her for granting permission to publish this bilingual edition with the Italian translation.
+I warmly thank Crina for granting permission to publish this bilingual edition with the Italian translation.

 ---